klml/drfrederson/examples/source/drf/admin.md

 ## Editing

 You can edit all pages in the ''source/'' directory or with the webeditor.
 If you use this site in an public area like your webserver and not in a secure environment on your computer or intranet, you have to get authorizised via htaccess for the JavaScript based edit functionality.
-After activate editmode you will find an editbutton on the bottom of every page.

-Editmode <input type="checkbox" name="requestauth"  id="requestauth" value="requestauth" >
+With an attached hashtag `#drf-edit` (e.g [/#drf-edit](/#drf-edit)), on every page, you can activating editmode.
+There you will find an editbutton on the bottom of every page.
+To see the page without the editsection, you can hide this inside the editsection.

 You can [Rerender all pages](/_drf/make.php).